Chester Bennington: Health and injuries

 Bennington was plagued with poor health during the making of Meteora, and struggled to attend some of the album's recording sessions.
 In the summer of 2003, he began to suffer from extreme abdominal pain and gastrointestinal issues while filming the music video for "Numb" in Prague.
 He was forced to return to the United States for surgery, and filmed the remainder of the music video in Los Angeles.

-Bennington sustained a wrist injury in October 2007 while attempting to jump off a platform during a show in Melbourne at the Rod Laver Arena.
-Despite the injury, he continued to perform the entire show with a broken wrist, before heading to an emergency room, where he received five stitches.
+While touring for Minutes To Midnight, Bennington sustained a wrist injury in October 2007 while attempting to jump off a platform during a show in Melbourne at the Rod Laver Arena.
+Despite the injury, he continued to perform the entire show with a broken wrist, before heading to an emergency department after the show.
+Bennington fell ill on the U.S. Arena Tour for Minutes To Midnight in late February 2008, which resulted in having to cancel a couple of shows.

 In 2011, Bennington fell ill again, and Linkin Park was forced to cancel three shows and reschedule two from the A Thousand Suns World Tour.
 He injured his shoulder during the band's tour in Asia and was advised by doctors to have immediate surgery, canceling their final show at Pensacola Beach, Florida, and ending their tour.

-Bennington struggled with depression and substance abuse.
-He overcame his drug addiction and would go on to denounce drug use in future interviews.
-He later battled with alcoholism during his tenure with Linkin Park, which he overcame following an intervention from his bandmates.
-In 2011, he said he had quit drinking, noting: "I just don't want to be that person anymore."
+Bennington struggled with depression, anxiety and substance abuse.
+He overcame his drug addiction and denounced drug use in later interviews.
+He battled with alcoholism during his tenure with Linkin Park, which he overcame following an intervention from his bandmates.
+In July 2006, he said he had quit drinking, noting: "I just don't want to be that person anymore."
+However, Bennington suffered several relapses, once in 2007 and once in 2008.
+In late 2015, he had started drinking again.
+He went back to treatment, but suffered a 3 day relapse in the summer of 2016.

 Bennington injured his ankle in January 2015 during a basketball game.
 He attempted to cope with the injury and perform with the aid of crutches and a knee scooter.
 Linkin Park later canceled the remainder of their tour to allow Bennington to undergo surgery and recover.